ashishb888/kafka-assignment/README.md

 ## Problem statement 1

+###### Description
+This application reads files from a directory, deserialise records to to StockTrade object and send them to the Kafka as JSON

 ###### Importing
-It is a Maven based, you can import it as a Maven project into an IDE.
+It is a Maven based application, you can import it as a Maven project into an IDE.

 ###### Configuration
 All the configuration is defined in application.yml file.
-You may want to change follwing
+You need to change follwing
 <pre>
 bootstrap.servers
 topic